medeiros/medeiros.github.io/_posts/2021-11-26-AWS-Overview.md

 Regions are isolated geographic areas, which brings the best fault tolerance and stability.
 When viewing resources in AWS console, you can only see resources related to your current region.
 There is no way to share resources between regions - those are not automatically replicated, and area isolated from each other.
-When an instance is launch, it is required that an [AMI](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/AMIs.html) (Amazon Machine Image) in the same region is selected.
-But if the AMI in is a different region, it can be [copied](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/CopyingAMIs.html).
+In order to launch an instance, it is required that an [AMI](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/AMIs.html) (Amazon Machine Image) in the same region is selected - so you cannot select an AMI from another region.
+If the AMI in is a different region, it can be [copied](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/CopyingAMIs.html) to the current region, and then the instance of that particular AMI can be launched.

 ## Instances and AMIs